-CUNY K-16 Initiatives creates innovative pathways for young New Yorkers to envision and achieve success by engaging strategic partners in confronting systemic educational inequities.
+CUNY’s Office of K-16 Initiatives creates innovative pathways for young New Yorkers to envision and achieve success by engaging strategic partners in confronting systemic educational inequities.

-CUNY’s Office of K-16 Initiatives recognizes that one of the best predictors of college success is entering prepared for college-level studies.
-We are home to a group of innovative programs that share a common goal: helping NYC public school students make a successful transition to college, careers and life beyond.
+Our office recognizes that one of the best predictors of college success is entering prepared for college-level studies.
+We are home to a group of innovative programs that share a common goal: helping NYC public school students make a successful transition to college, career, and life beyond.
 We support the city’s commitment to equity by ensuring high quality transition programs help eliminate achievement gaps between racial, ethnic, and socio-economic groups.
 Our programs are nationally recognized for their commitment to long-term student success.

 WE FUEL FUTURE SUCCESS THROUGH COLLABORATION

 Our College Counseling Initiatives ensure students across the city receive high-quality college advising in high school and when transitioning to college.
-We run a Counselor Professional Learning Community for high school guidance and college counselors and co-direct the College Bridge for All program in partnership with the DOE.
+We run a Counselor Professional Learning Community for high school guidance and college counselors and co-direct the College Bridge for All program in partnership with the New York City Department Of Education.
 College Bridge for All places highly-trained college students at high schools from April to August to support graduating seniors to successfully enroll in college.

 The Creative Arts Team (CAT) is an international leader in the arts-in-education field, providing participatory drama workshops and residency programs to more than 15,000 young people, teachers, and parents each year.
 In addition to direct service and professional development programs, CAT promotes and disseminates its unique methodology through the M.A. in Applied Theatre, in partnership with CUNY’s School of Professional Studies.

 The CUNY Affinity Group supports a network of NYC public schools that share a commitment to preparing ALL students for success in college and/or their chosen career path.
 The CUNY Affinity Group fosters teacher and leader growth through convening educators from across the network to learn from and with one another.
-The CUNY Affinity Group offers individualized and responsive services to meet the diverse needs of each school, including instructional coaching, curriculum development support, and access to CUNY K-16 Initiatives.
+The CUNY Affinity Group offers individualized and responsive services to meet the diverse needs of each school, including instructional coaching, curriculum development support, and access to CUNY’s Office of K-16 Initiatives.
 The Affinity Group routinely looks at common and uncommon measures of student success to assess efforts and refine the work.

-Debating U.S. History (DUSH)
+Debating U.S. History

-The Debating U.S. History (DUSH) program consists of a US History curriculum and professional learning community designed to transform the traditional Regents-assessed NYCDOE 11th grade U.S. History and Government Social Studies survey class.
+The Debating U.S. History (DUSH) program consists of a U.S. History curriculum and professional learning community designed to transform the traditional Regents-assessed New York City Department of Education 11th grade U.S. History and Government Social Studies survey class.
 The course embeds academic literacy instruction in an inquiry-oriented course that prepares students for the demands of college-level study in the social sciences.
 It encourages students to perceive history not as a story to be remembered, but events to be interpreted using documentary evidence.
-The curriculum aims to ask difficult questions that US historians still grapple with, complicating conventional stories and taking a clear-eyed look at injustice, social conflict, and change so that students can better understand their present world, how it got that way, and what might be done to influence its trajectory.
+The curriculum aims to ask difficult questions that U.S. historians still grapple with, complicating conventional stories and taking a clear-eyed look at injustice, social conflict, and change so that students can better understand their present world, how it got that way, and what might be done to influence its trajectory.
 DUSH provides a comprehensive set of all materials needed to teach the year-long course as well as 6 professional development day-long workshops and classroom visits to participating teachers to help them implement the program and adapt it to their needs.

-The Early College Initiative at CUNY develops and supports innovative public schools in New York City that provide students from a broad range of backgrounds the opportunity to earn both a high school diploma and an associate degree (or up to two years of transferable college credit) at no cost to students and the their families.
+The Early College Initiative at CUNY (ECI) develops and supports innovative public schools in New York City that provide students from a broad range of backgrounds the opportunity to earn both a high school diploma and an associate degree (or up to two years of transferable college credit) at no cost to students and the their families.
 The schools are designed to provide this opportunity to students who have been historically underrepresented in higher education.
 Each of CUNY’s 17 early college schools is developed in partnership with a CUNY college, offering a coherent program of study to ensure students’ success in high school, college and beyond.